 Once the claims administrator receives the Physician’s Return-to-Work and Voucher form, your employer has 60 days to offer you work that meets these restrictions.

-Work offered by your employer may include:
+Work offered by your employer when returning from injury may include

 - Regular work – your job before you were injured